Jorge Soler Player Props: Marlins vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have the 18th-ranked team ERA among all MLB pitching staffs (4.38).
+- The Pirates have a 4.41 team ERA that ranks 18th among all league pitching staffs.

-- Pirates pitchers combine to surrender the third-fewest home runs in baseball (73 total, one per game).
+- The Pirates allow the fourth-fewest home runs in baseball (74 total, one per game).

-- Keller gets the start for the Pirates, his 16th of the season.
-He is 8-3 with a 3.62 ERA and 108 strikeouts through 92 2/3 innings pitched.
+- The Pirates are sending Ortiz (1-3) to make his eighth start of the season.
+He is 1-3 with a 4.30 ERA and 26 strikeouts in 37 2/3 innings pitched.

-- His most recent appearance came on Saturday against the Milwaukee Brewers, when the right-hander went five innings, surrendering four earned runs while giving up five hits.
+- The righty last appeared on Sunday against the Milwaukee Brewers, when he threw 4 2/3 innings, allowing one earned run while giving up four hits.

+- In eight games this season, the 24-year-old has an ERA of 4.30, with 6.2 strikeouts per nine innings.
+Opponents are hitting .298 against him.

 © 2023 Data Skrive.
 All rights reserved.